Business process outsourcing is a growing sector, and for good reason.

 Strategic BPO relationships

-Working with strategic BPO partners means rich interaction around a non-trivial business function.
+Working with strategic BPO partners or BPO agencies means rich interaction around a non-trivial business function.
 For instance, it could be a service development project, or the manufacture of a product where the product design and production process require mutual adaptations.

 Such high-complexity and strategically important partnerships need to be carefully managed from both sides.
 The interaction between the parties will focus on coordination of activities, such as process development and planning.